Tanu-2525/AutoGluon-Prediction-Project/readme.md

 | hpo           | 0.01        | 2              | 900  | 1.18811|

-### Create a line plot showing the top model score for the three (or more) training runs during the project.
+### Line plot showing the top model score for the three (or more) training runs during the project.

 ![model_train_score.png](img/model_train_score.png)

-### Create a line plot showing the top kaggle score for the three (or more) prediction submissions during the project.
+### Line plot showing the top kaggle score for the three (or more) prediction submissions during the project.

 ![model_test_score.png](img/model_test_score.png)